 In today’s Dear Chris column, the question is asked: What should I do to make my neighbors comply with the official rules of the apartment complex that I’m living in?

-Keywords: housing, apartments, condominiums, renting, compliance, complaints, law of attraction.
+KEYWORDS: housing, apartments, condominiums, compliance, complaints, Law of Attraction, LOA, renting, strategies, thoughts.

 I am a hardworking Project Engineer here in the West Midlands region, and I am in my early fifties.